-ATS Resume Checklist: What to Check Before You Apply
+ATS Resume Checklist with Job Description: What to Check Before You Apply

-A copyable ATS resume checklist for checking JD keywords, section headings, formatting, evidence strength, file safety, and final human review before submitting.
+A copyable ATS resume checklist for checking a resume against a job description: ATS reading risks, JD keywords, section headings, evidence strength, file safety, and when to use a resume keyword optimizer.

 Use this ATS checklist after you have a draft: match the JD language, keep formatting simple, prove the required skills, avoid keyword stuffing, and run one human readability pass before submitting.